-928 6.9 Improve Control of Contamination and Risk Control
+6.9 Improve Contamination and Risk Control

-Using the contamination control dashboard created in the previous step, an improvement plan can be developed using information from the color-coded contamination control dashboard and suggested improvement strategies from the risk matrix.
+Using the contamination control dashboard created in the previous step, an improvement plan can be developed to include using information from the color-coded contamination control dashboard and suggested improvement strategies from the risk matrix.
 The risk assessment team, along with applicable stakeholders and decision makers, will develop an improvement plan that considers the combination and interaction of 'suites of controls' (i.e., groups of multiple controls that function as a unit to control risk, such as multiple preventive controls for a specific hazard and multiple contamination controls for a specific source of contamination) that are in place.

-- 1) Each suite of controls is part of a larger, complex, and holistic system designed to prevent contamination of product. - 2) Decision makers must understand the criticality of the suite of controls, identify if there are further upstream or downstream controls, and develop a strategy to prioritize continuous improvement actions. - 941 The evaluation and implementation of improvements across systems and controls must be designed to ensure 942 that the likelihood of a non-sterile unit of an aseptic process is sufficiently low.
-This risk assessment method 943 enables the risk reduction strategy to be based on the strength, effectiveness, timing, and associated risk of the 944 controls.
-The benefit of this method is it encourages organizations to focus on strategic improvement. - 945
+1) Each suite of controls is part of a larger, complex, and holistic system designed to prevent contamination of product.

+Decision makers must understand the criticality of the suite of controls, identify if there are further upstream or downstream controls, and develop a strategy to prioritize continuous improvement actions.

+The evaluation and implementation of improvements across systems and controls must be designed to ensure that the risk of a non-sterile unit of an aseptic process is sufficiently low.
+This risk assessment method enables the risk reduction strategy to be based on the strength, effectiveness, timing, and associated risk of the controls.
+The benefit of this method is it encourages organizations to focus on strategic improvement.

-- 946 The improvement steps to consider at this step could include such options as: - 1) Revisiting options to strengthen the contamination control. - 2) Revisiting options to eliminate control hazards. - 3) Implementing additional or different preventive hazard controls. - 4) Gathering more evidence to support risk-based decision making. - 951 5) Improving detection mechanisms.
+The improvement steps to consider at this step could include such options as:

+- 1) Revisiting options to strengthen the contamination control. - 2) Revisiting options to eliminate control hazards. - 3) Implementing additional or different preventive hazard controls. - 4) Gathering more evidence. - 5) Improving detection mechanisms.